TechfaneTechnologies/user_agent/README.md

 If you would like to make a feature request, check the [issues](https://github.com/TechfaneTechnologies/user_agent/issues?q=is%3Aissue) to see if the feature has already been added or is planned.
 If not, [create a new issue](https://github.com/TechfaneTechnologies/user_agent/issues/new).

-## Building from Source or Working with user_agent
+## Building from Source or Working with UserAgent

 Firstly, you need the Rust toolchain which includes `cargo`, `rustup`, etc. You can install these from [the Rust website](https://www.rust-lang.org/tools/install).
 You'll also need the [Just](https://github.com/casey/just#installation) command runner, its basically a much better version of `make`.

-If you want to build user_agent without cloning the repo then run `cargo install user_agent`.
+If you want to build useragent without cloning the repo then run `cargo install useragent`.

 To build the project and install it to your Cargo binary directory, clone the project and run `just install`.
 If you want to install it for testing a developement version, run `just` (alias for `just install-dev`).